interledger/rfcs/0000-relationship-between-protocols/0000-relationship-between-protocols.md

   - (5) DCP
     - [Interledger Dynamic Configuration Protocol (ILDCP) v1](../0031-dynamic-configuration-protocol/0031-dynamic-configuration-protocol.md)
     - DCP is a protocol built on top of ILP, and is used in order to exchange node information such as an ILP address.
-    - DCP data is put into extensible data area of ILP packets.
+    - DCP data is put into the extensible data area of ILP packets.
   - (6) RBP
     - [Link to Route Broadcasting Protocol](..)
     - RBP is a protocol built on top of ILP, and is used for transferring routing information to build routing tables.
-    - RBP data is put into extensible data area of ILP packets.
+    - RBP data is put into the extensible data area of ILP packets.

 #### Data Structure and Encoding
 - (8) ASN.1